The Impact

 How would a beverage tax impact Rhode Island?

-In the past, the legislature has introduced legislation that would increase beverage taxes and hurt working families, small businesses and employees the most.
-There is a chance that the same or similar legislation will be introduced again in 2023.
-This is the impact that legislation would have on Rhode Island.
+In the past, the legislature has introduced legislation that would increase beverage taxes and hurt working families, small businesses and their employees the most.
+There is a chance that the same or similar legislation will be introduced again.
+This is the impact that legislation would have on Rhode Island

 - This is not just a tax on soda.
 Hard-working Rhode Islanders will struggle to afford common grocery items such as sugar-sweetened beverages including flavored coffee drinks, sports drinks, teas, sodas, energy drinks, lemonades, kombuchas, flavored waters, certain fruit drinks – even frozen lemonade and coffee syrup.